blahovaa/Python-project/README.md

 ## Disclaimer

 This project is built purely for educational and demonstration purposes.
 All logos, images, and trademarks belong to their respective owners.
 All data is sourced from public APIs.
+AI tools, including ChatGPT, were used to assist with coding and debugging.